thetabloom/career-development-curriculum/module_one/dtr_guidelines_memo.md

 ### Template for DTR Memo

-Project:
+Project: Linked List

-Group Member Names:
+Group Member Names: Laura Shamus, Lindsey Wilhite

 Project Expectations: What does each group member hope to get out of this project?

-Goals and expectations:
+Goals and expectations: Github work flow, Fine tune, JS, and Dom manipulation and CSS Grid.

-Team strengths:
+Team strengths: We have a lot of similarities on personal expectations and working styles.
+This will hopefully help in our comfort levels for the first time pairing.
+We understand that it may just be first impression and are aware of how to overcome obstacles when thay arise.

-How to overcome obstacles:
+How to overcome obstacles: By communicating and setting expectations, active listening, empathy.

-Schedule Expectations (When are we available to work together and individually?):
+Schedule Expectations (When are we available to work together and individually):
+Laura is pretty open.
+I have pets will need to discuss before each pairing because it will always be different.
+We both like mid morning to mid afternoon for in person, and remote is something we will to try for nighttime.

 Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?):
+Everyday and if not we will check in.
+Slack, and In person, and through Git-hub.

 Abilities Expectations (Technical strengths and areas for desired improvement):
+Everything, especially…JavaScript terminology and understanding syntax and pretty much everything about how functions expressions objects etc…work.

-Workload Expectations (What features do we each want to work on?):
+Workload Expectations (What features do we each want to work on?): see above.

 Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):
+We will use this pairing to support our learning and getting down the flow of git and coding.

 Expectations for giving and receiving feedback:
+Open and empathetic and asking if am crossing boundaries when i’m direct.
+I expect the same.

-Agenda to discuss project launch:
+Agenda to discuss project launch: Work on studying CSS grid tonight and begin layout for static comp tomorrow at turing a 10 am.

-Ideas:
+Ideas: Grid

-Tools:
+Tools: Grid, JS, DOM manipulation, GitHub

 Additional Notes:
+Excited to be a part of this!